 What Does it Cost to Repair?

 This can become a pricey repair.
 When your unit ices over it can lead to a totaled compressor.
 Replacing your compressor can cost as much as a downpayment on a new system.
 In fact, many homeowners are forced to decide between installing a new system and repairing the old one.
-If you move fast, follow the instructions, and call a NATE-certified technician, you stand a better chance of having a less expensive emergency.
+If you move fast, follow the instructions, and call a ACE-certified technician, you stand a better chance of having a less expensive emergency.
 Your technician will quickly analyze the problem and how to avoid the issue from happening again.
 If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.